flschr/Recycled-Words/README.md

 # Recycled Words
 This is my personal blog running on [Yellow CMS](https://github.com/datenstrom/yellow).
 Changes are automatically published with the help of [FTP Deploy Action](https://github.com/SamKirkland/FTP-Deploy-Action).
 Pictures are automatically optimized with [Imgbot](https://imgbot.net/).
+For edits i use [Atom](https://atom.io/) (on my desktop) and [Working Copy](https://workingcopyapp.com/) (on my mobile).

 Visit [my blog](https://gaehn.org), and follow me on [Twitter](https://twitter.com/flschr), [LinkedIn](https://www.linkedin.com/in/flschr) and [Komoot](https://www.komoot.de/user/848543125284).